openrails/openrails/Source/Documentation/Manual/features-route.rst

         ........
     )

-where x and y are a series of paired parameters specifying the curve radius (default meters) (x value), and the amount of superelevation (default meters) (y value).
+Where x and y are a series of paired parameters specifying the curve radius (default meters) (x value), and the amount of superelevation (default meters) (y value).
 The statement will take as many paired values as desired, as long as the radius values are in increasing order.
 Each paired set of values must have an x and y value present.
 If it is desired